 Once someone plans to start living abroad, Spain easily comes to his or her mind.
 The pleasant weather conditions, the amazing landscape, the charm of the people, the delicious Mediterranian food… It all makes it inevitable for Spain to be an attractive country for foreigners.
 Nevertheless, Spain, like any other country, has something that no immigrant enjoys: taxes.
 But which are the taxes that you must pay if you start living in Spain?
 Well, this blog post is intended to answer that question.
-We will dive into which are the taxes in Spain for expats during this 2020.
+We will dive into which are the taxes in Spain for expats during 2021.

 What are you going to learn exactly?

 General issues regarding taxes in Spain for expats

 First, of all, let’s answer several critical questions: